 Algorithmic filters are very powerful filters allowing you to perform more complex variant filtering.
 These filters can be fully customized by our experts according to specific needs of your workflow.
-Use cases for Algorithmic filters are almost infinite; below you may find some common examples:
+Use cases for algorithmic filters are almost infinite.

 - Recessive candidates

 - De novo (strict)

 - De novo candidates (naive)